isomerpages/mccy-sgt/index.md

     - infopic:
         title: Ideate and Act
         subtitle: Share Ideas
         description: Do you have a question about the post-COVID-19 measures?
-Share your thoughts or pose a challenge for us to solve.
+Share your thoughts or pose a challenge that you would like to solve.
 Together, we can make things happen for the benefit of all.
         button: Let's Go
         url: /ideate-and-act/
         image: /images/homepage-image-3.jpg